-The company is a listed public company, incorporated in Australia and operating in Namibia and South Africa.
-The entity's principal activities are mineral exploration.
+The Company is a listed public company, incorporated in Australia and operating in Namibia and South Africa.
+The Group's principal activity is the investment in mineral exploration.

-Where appropriate prior year disclosures have been reclassified for consistency with current year classifications.
-The re-classification has not impacted the net profit/ (loss) for the prior year.
+Where appropriate, prior year disclosures have been reclassified for consistency with current year classifications.
+Any reclassifications do not impact the net result for the prior year.